kamistaron/esercizio_ICE/README.md

   ```

 Surely you could try the API with other words as well.
-Enough to change hello with your "prefered_string"
+Enough to change "hello" in the link with your "prefered_string" before copy and pasting it to your browser

 ```bash